-The first clinical trial in adults on the autism spectrum investigating MDMA, or any psychedelic substance for that matter, was published in Psychopharmacology this week .
-This groundbreaking research looked at whether MDMA combined with psychotherapy could help with the severe social anxiety that autistic adults commonly experience.
+This week Psychopharmacology published the first clinical trial in adults on the autism spectrum investigating MDMA, or any psychedelic substance for that matter.
+This groundbreaking research looked at whether MDMA combined with psychotherapy could help with severe social anxiety commonly experienced by autistic adults.

-The drug-therapy combo wasn’t intended to be a treatment for autism itself but was evaluated to see if it could possibly relieve some of the symptoms that limit social adaptability and often affect quality of life.
+The drug-therapy combination wasn’t intended to be a treatment for autism itself.
+The combination was evaluated to see if it could possibly relieve some of the symptoms that limit social adaptability and often affect quality of life.

-Twelve study participants were given MDMA or placebo during two all-day therapy sessions with additional non-drug preparatory and integrative therapy sessions.
-The main findings of this pilot study showed marked improvements in social anxiety and less avoidance of social interactions for the group that received MDMA.
-Most importantly, limited doses of MDMA in the controlled clinical setting was safe and well tolerated in adults on the autism spectrum.
+Twelve study participants were given MDMA or placebo during two all-day therapy sessions.
+The clinical trial worked in tandem with additional non-drug preparatory and integrative therapy sessions.
+The main findings of this pilot study showed marked improvements in social anxiety and less avoidance of social interactions for the MDMA group.
+Most importantly, limited doses of MDMA in the controlled clinical setting were safe and well tolerated in adults on the autism spectrum.

 91% of participants reported “increased feelings of empathy/connectedness” and 86% experienced “ease of communication” during MDMA/Ecstasy that persisted after use

-The rationale for this double-blind study came after a review of accounts in online discussion forums of unsolicited anecdotal reports of MDMA/Ecstasy use in autistic adults in non-medical settings suggested that some had better overall functioning and others had reduced symptoms of anxiety .
+The rationale for this double-blind study came after a review of accounts in online discussion forums.
+The unsolicited accounts shared detailed reports of MDMA/Ecstasy use by autistic adults in non-medical settings.
+The individuals using MDMA for autism suggested that some had better overall functioning and others had reduced symptoms of anxiety .

 For her dissertation research, Dr. Alicia Danforth conducted interviews and collected survey data about the MDMA experiences of autistic adults.
-The survey found that 91% of participants reported “increased feelings of empathy/connectedness” and 86% experienced “ease of communication” during MDMA/Ecstasy that persisted after use.
+The survey found that 91% of participants reported “increased feelings of empathy/connectedness.”
+Moreover, 86% experienced “ease of communication” during MDMA/Ecstasy use that persisted afterwards.

-In 2014, these findings supported the Multidisciplinary Association for Psychedelic Studies (MAPS)’s commitment to sponsor a Phase 2 randomized controlled trial of MDMA-assisted psychotherapy.
-Dr. Danforth and Dr. Charles Grob, a long-established researcher of psychedelic substances, led the trial at the Los Angeles BioMedical Research Institute at the Harbor-UCLA Medical Center and worked together as a co-therapy team for participants in MDMA-assisted psychotherapy.
+In 2014, these findings supported the Multidisciplinary Association for Psychedelic Studies (MAPS)’s commitment to sponsor a Phase 2 randomized, controlled trial of MDMA-assisted psychotherapy.
+Dr. Danforth and Dr. Charles Grob (a long-established researcher of psychedelic substances) led the trial at the Los Angeles BioMedical Research Institute at the Harbor-UCLA Medical Center.
+Danforth and Grob worked together as a co-therapy team for participants in MDMA-assisted psychotherapy.

-The trial design was similar to methods used for MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD), but included some variations to meet the specific needs of the autistic population.
+The trial design followed similar methods used for MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD).
+However, this trial included some variations to meet the specific needs of the autistic population.
 Dr. Danforth said, “This study was the first of its kind, and one of the success factors was working with autistic consultants from protocol development through writing the findings paper.
 As a result, the investigators had a well-supported rationale for focusing on social anxiety and were able to create a setting that would feel safe and comfortable for a population that often struggles with novel situations and sensory overstimulation.”

-For example, to assess whether autistic participants experienced similar subjective effects that would constitute a therapeutic window without becoming overwhelmed, the first four participants received MDMA in the initial session at a dose lower (75 mg) than the typical full dose in PTSD trials (100-125 mg).
-There were no issues with the 75 mg dose, therefore the dose was escalated to 100-125 mg for the rest of the sessions and participants.
+For example, the first four participants received MDMA in the initial session at a dose lower (75 mg) than the typical full dose in PTSD trials (100-125 mg).
+This assessed whether autistic participants experienced similar subjective effects that would constitute a therapeutic window without becoming overwhelmed.
+There were no issues with the 75 mg dose.
+Thus the dose was escalated to 100-125 mg for the rest of the sessions and participants.

-The researchers also wove in mindfulness-based therapy since this approach has previously been shown useful for autistic adults and other populations who struggle with emotion regulation, relationships, and tolerance of distress.
-Unlike the PTSD trials that require the participant to stay overnight in clinic after MDMA sessions, participants in this study would leave after the session ended with a trusted Study Support Partner who would remain with them at home.
+Researchers also wove in mindfulness-based therapy.
+Why?
+Because this approach has previously been shown useful for autistic adults and other populations who struggle with emotion regulation, relationships, and distress tolerance.
+Whereas PTSD trials require the participant to stay overnight in the clinic after MDMA sessions, participants in this study would leave after the MDMA for autism session ended.
+A trusted Study Support Partner accompanied participants afterwards, and remained with them at home.
 This adaptation was made to best accommodate autistic adults who may have elevated anxiety from staying in a clinic setting overnight.

-One month after the second experimental session (MDMA or placebo given during 8-hour psychotherapy sessions), the primary measure for gauging social anxiety, the Leibowitz Social Anxiety Scale (LSAS), showed that the group that received MDMA had significantly more improvement in social functioning and less distress in social situations than the placebo group.
+The study employed the Leibowitz Social Anxiety Scale (LSAS) one month after the second experimental session (MDMA or placebo given during 8-hour psychotherapy sessions).
+LSAS is the primary measure for gauging social anxiety.
+The MDMA group showed significantly more improvement in social functioning.
+The same MDMA group also displayed less distress in social situations than the placebo group.
 The large therapeutic effects remained six-months later.

 One individual said, “Being a participant in the study affected me in many ways.
 My self-esteem increased, my social anxiety decreased, love flooded in, my heart healed, and I’m more resilient” .